Elue-dev/js-logs-formatter/README.md

 # JS Logs Formatter

 **JS Logs Formatter** is a lightweight logging utility designed to format server logs for better readability in tools like React Native and Next.js server components.
+Also useful for SPAs.
 It aims to enhance your debugging experience by providing structured and easy-to-read log outputs.

 ## Table of Contents